playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 ## Step 3: Add Context Menu with Static Actions {#challenge-step-3}

-Next, we'll add in a context menu.
+Next, we'll add a context menu.
 We'll start by [taking our context menu from our "Component Reference" chapter](/posts/ffg-fundamentals-component-reference#using-comp-ref) and adapting it to our needs here.
 Namely, let's change the following to our context menu over the previous version:

 - Only allow one context menu to be opened at a time
 - Add a list of actions that the user can take in the context menu